 - Health service manager

-You'll need to successfully complete a minimum of 1,000 hours of clinical experience as part of your degree programme.
+You'll need to successfully complete a minimum of 1,000 hours of clinical experience as part of your degree.
 Placements are often in an NHS setting under the guidance of skilled clinicians.

-Opportunities are available in hospitals, physiotherapy practices, sports clinics, football clubs, special schools and nursing homes.
-You could also get experience within the voluntary sector, for example with the British Red Cross, St John Ambulance service and various healthcare charities.
+You can find work experience opportunities in hospitals, physiotherapy practices, sports clinics, football clubs, special schools and nursing homes.
+The voluntary sector also offers good options for gaining experience, for example with the British Red Cross, St John Ambulance service and various healthcare charities.